Table of contents

 - Showing empathy for the customer’s problem

 A good way to test potential candidates’ customer service skills is to offer them a few different scenarios they may encounter on the job, and ask how they would respond.
-It also helps to pay attention to how candidates respond to your emails during the interview process as well as how they handle face-to-face or phone interviews.
+It also helps to pay attention to how candidates respond to your emails during the interview process, as well as how they handle face-to-face or phone interviews. – mentioned by Christa Reed, Head of Job Market Research at Job Searcher.

 7. Use customer service feedback to make important decisions